Code-Institute-Submissions/weightbearer/README.md

 - I spent an awfully long time trying to incorporate banners onto each page.
 The banners I was using contained lots of text (i.e. the band name) or photography, and I had toyed around with making multiple size versions of images to account for different screensizes.
 Ultimately I gave up and figured it was hopeless until I realised that the band had sent my plenty of very hi-res (3000px wide!) variations of their logo, so I cropped these using Pixlr and they made the perfect banners.
 In hindsight I probably wasted more time on this issue than pretty much any other, but I will have to look at it as a very useful, but painful, lesson.
 - testing of all external links, social media, mp3s, etc.
 - integrity of all images (https://www.w3schools.com/cssref/css_units.asp), I changed img widths from px to % values to prevent images from overflowing on smaller screensizes
-- testing on multiple devices and browsers
+- testing on multiple devices and browsers, footers are still not working properly on Kindles but this is because they have a slightly wider screen (800px) than what Bootstrap classes are subdivided to
 - footers did not initially align properly, this was due to the mailing list column being set to col-sm-12 col-lg-4 and the other two columns being col-sm-12 col-md-4
 - go through github commit history to find issues
 - mention big comment that helped solve navbar font colouring issue
 - test whole site (wider screen, use work monitors as well) without developer tools and on different browsers
 - To do:
---- about:
+--- about: footer on tablet view still unaligned
---- contact:
+--- contact: whitespace underneath footer on ipad view
---- index: press room border match issues, press room header not displaying properly with web dev tools on, needs more uniform picture styling?
+--- index: border match issues, needs more uniform picture styling?
---- music: album art sizing on mobile could be bigger;
+--- music:
---- shop: img stretch on desktop and mobile;
+--- shop:
 --- shows: text overflow on tablet text;
---- site: footers could be aligned vertically (justify-content-around?), navbar-dropdown.
+--- site: navbar-dropdown

 ## Deployment